dgrothman/theinnerjourney/docs/C3-Feelings/Handout.md

 *from **Change Your Brain Change Your Life** by Daniel Amen*

 * Negative thoughts invade your mind like ants at a picnic
-  * When you notice an ANT enter your mind, acknowlege it and talk back to it
+  * When you notice an ANT enter your mind, acknowledge it and talk back to it
-  * When you hear your self talk use an ANT, stop and correct yourself
+  * When you hear yourself talk use an ANT, stop and correct yourself
 * All or Nothing
   * Everything is all good or all bad; same as black and white thinking
   * One event/moment doesn’t define the entirety